pjmorr/todoist-api/source/includes/_items.md

 content | The text of the task. project_id | The id of the project to add the task to. date_string | The date of the task, added in free form text, for example it can be `every day @ 10`.
-Look at our reference to see [which formats are supported](https://todoist.com/Help/timeInsert). due_date_utc | Should be formatted as `YYYY-MM-DDTHH:MM`, example: `2012-3-24T23:59`.
-Value of `due_date_utc` must be in UTC.
-If you want to pass in due dates, note that `date_string` is required, while `due_date_utc` (`due_date`) can be omitted.
-If date_string is provided, it will be parsed as local timestamp, and converted to UTC internally, according to the user's profile settings. due_date | Alternative (backward compatible, not recommended) way of providing the item due date.
-Format is the same as for `due_date_utc`, must be in UTC for due dates containing time fragments, and in the format `YYYY-MM-DDT23:59:59` (hardcoded timestamp) for whole-day entries. in_history | If set to `1`, the task is marked completed. collapsed | If set to `1` the task's sub tasks are collapsed.
+Look at our reference to see [which formats are supported](https://todoist.com/Help/timeInsert). due_date | Should be formatted as `YYYY-MM-DDTHH:MM`, example: `2012-3-24T23:59`.
+Value of `due_date` must be in UTC.
+If you want to pass in due dates, note that `date_string` is required, while `due_date` can be omitted.
+If date_string is provided, it will be parsed as local timestamp, and converted to UTC internally, according to the user's profile settings. in_history | If set to `1`, the task is marked completed. collapsed | If set to `1` the task's sub tasks are collapsed.
 Otherwise they aren't. indent | The indent of the item (a number between `1` and `4`, where `1` is top-level).